skord/maxbook/README.md

 ### Galera Version

 This one has a weird bug I need to look into regarding bringing up the DB nodes that come up after node1.
-It works, it's just weird.

 Instructions: